publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch76/m__us_usc_t10_s1513.md

         (B) a civilian employee of the Department of Defense or an employee of a contractor of the Department of Defense who serves in direct support of, or accompanies, the armed forces in the field under orders and who is in a missing status.

-        Such term includes an unaccounted for person described in subsection (a) of [section 1509 of this title][/us/usc/t10/s1509] who is required by subsection (b) of such section to be considered a missing person.
+        Such term includes an unaccounted for person described in subsection (a) of [section 1509 of this title][/us/usc/t10/s1509] who is required by subsection (c) of such section to be considered a missing person.

     (2)